Patient education: Lyme disease treatment (Beyond the Basics)

 Early disseminated Lyme disease — When Lyme disease is recognized after it has moved from the tick bite site to other locations, the recommended treatments may be either oral or intravenous antibiotics.
 Oral antibiotics are used for cases that are considered less serious.
 These include cases of multiple skin lesions, nerve involvement (such as facial palsy) in which the symptoms are limited to nerves that do not involve the brain or spinal cord, and mild cases of inflammation of the heart (typically causing slight delays in conduction of electrical signals from one part of the heart to the other).
 For cases of nerve involvement such as facial palsy, a spinal tap may be required to test the cerebrospinal fluid (CSF) for evidence of infection before deciding whether to treat with oral or intravenous antibiotics.

 More serious manifestations including meningitis (inflammation of the lining of the brain and spinal cord) and more advanced forms of heart block with moderate to severe delays in conduction are usually treated with intravenous therapy.
-For meningitis, usually the entire course of antibiotic is given intravenously, whereas for heart block, patients are generally monitored in hospital and given intravenous antibiotics initially.
-A temporary pacemaker may be required for patients with complete heart block resulting in a very slow heartbeat.
+For meningitis, the entire course of antibiotics is often given intravenously.
+For heart block, patients are generally given intravenous antibiotics initially and monitored in the hospital; in addition, a temporary pacemaker may be required for patients with complete heart block resulting in a very slow heartbeat.
 When the heart block has improved, patients are often changed to oral antibiotics.
 For patients with multiple symptoms, the treatment used is dictated by the most serious manifestation.
 Treatment with intravenous antibiotics is typically recommended for 10 to 28 days (most commonly 14 days).

 Late Lyme disease — Manifestations of late Lyme disease include arthritis and neurologic conditions.